-Subrecipient shall provide reasonable accommodations for individuals with disabilities, including:
+Subrecipient shall provide reasonable accommodations to customers, including:

-- Make reasonable modifications to policies, practices, and procedures to administer programs in the most integrated setting appropriate; - Communicate with individuals with disabilities as effectively as with others; and

-Provide appropriate auxiliary aids or services, including assistive technology devices and services, to afford individuals with disabilities an equal opportunity to participate.
+- Make reasonable modifications to policies, practices, and procedures to administer programs in the most integrated setting appropriate; - Communicate with individuals with disabilities as effectively as with others; and - Provide appropriate auxiliary aids or services, including assistive technology devices and services, to afford individuals with disabilities an equal opportunity to participate.

 TC Futures is committed to providing timely and meaningful access to services, programs, and activities to limited English proficient customers.
 The Subrecipient shall provide interpreters, translators, and other accommodations at no cost to customers.
-The Subrecipient shall recruit and retain 33% bilingual Spanish-speaking staff to ensure the Spanish-speaking population receives equal access to WIOA Title 1 youth program activities.
+The Subrecipient shall ensure that their staff is reflective of the communities we serve, including priority populations.